Antarctica, Falklands and South Georgia

 Three weeks ago, we landed in Buenos Aires and were greeted by a personalized city tour guide.
 After paying our respects to Eva Peron's tombstone, we had enough time to freshen up for our authentic dinner and tango show.
 The music, composed by Astor Piazzolla, swept me away while watching the powerful dancers who had amazing chemistry.
 Home slowly inched its way out of my head and I finally felt mentally ready to hop on the last leg to get to the bottom of the world, Ushuaia.

 The first two days on the ship were sea days, making our way to the Falkland Islands.
-With a busy lecture schedule and 106 new faces to meet, the land slipped away without noticing.
+With a busy lecture schedule and new people to meet, the land slipped away without noticing.
 Passenger diversity of many cultures, ages, and backgrounds guaranteed meal time to be an adventure in itself and my life started to revolve around the ship, forgetting about home.
 Our first landing on the Falkland Islands seemed almost staged with a few gentoo penguins eager to greet us, tropical-looking turquoise water and a wide open treeless island inviting us to hike to the top of the hill.
 I felt alive.

 Saunders Island in the Falkland Islands is home to gentoo, king, macaroni, and magellanic penguins.
 We were also graced with the presence of nesting black-browed albatross with their grey chicks and a flock of sheep on the other side of the island.